This section is intended for scholars whose visas are not sponsored by Washington University in St. Louis.

 New employees who are paid by WashU, but not sponsored by WashU should:

-- Check in with their sponsoring department and begin completing paperwork for Washington University payroll processing.
+- Check in with their sponsoring department and begin completing paperwork for WashU payroll processing.
 Federal form I-9 verification and payroll paperwork must be completed within three days of the employment start date.
 Read more information on the payroll process.

 - Check in with a payroll coordinator at the OISS.
 This can be done on either campus by making an appointment with a payroll coordinator.
 Documents to bring include:

 - U.S. Entry Visa